Melitou/YOUR-PERSONAL-CHATBOT/plan.md

 - ✅ **Intuitive UI** with email validation and error handling

 **Benefits:**
-- **Users** can assign chatbots by simply typing emails (no need to know who's in the system)
+- **Users and Super Users** can assign chatbots by simply typing emails (no need to know who's in the system)
+- **Super Users** have full access to all chatbots and can manage any client assignments
 - **New clients** are automatically onboarded with welcome emails
 - **Existing clients** are assigned immediately
 - **Security** is maintained with email validation and temporary passwords

-This approach ensures a smooth, professional workflow where users can easily share their chatbots with clients through a simple email interface.
+This approach ensures a smooth, professional workflow where Users and Super Users can easily share chatbots with clients through a simple email interface, while maintaining the existing Super User privileges.